 You are paid full salary when making use of your annual leave which you can spend as soon as you start your employment.
 Paid leave is also granted for several (national) public holidays.

 We want your full potential to be restored.
-That is why we try to institute early rehabilitation interventions and if you fall ill.
-We share the responsibility for your benefits with the Social Insurance Agency.
+Therefore, we try to put in early rehabilitation efforts and if you become ill, we share the responsibility for your compensation togehther with the Swedish Social Insurance Agency.

-- The Social Insurance Agency pays your benefits starting on day 15 of the period of illness.
+- The Social Insurance Agency pays your compensation from day 15 of the sick period.

-At Chalmers, you have the option to save for a higher pension through a “salary exchange” scheme.
-This allows you to save part of your gross salary, on favourable terms, for your occupational pension.
-This way, you increase the occupational pension that your employer already pays.
+With us, you have the opportunity to save for an extended pension, so-called salary change.
+This means that you can save part of your gross salary for your occupational pension in a favorable way.
+You then strengthen the occupational pension that the employer already pays.

 We want you to devote time to your well-being.
 We know that in the long run, your well-being is good for all of Chalmers, which is why we have several wellness benefits.